ary0912/MyTravel/README.md

 ## 🌐 Overview

-**WordFreq** is a cloud-native, event-driven system that processes user-uploaded text files to compute the top 10 most frequent words.
-It uses Amazon S3 for file storage, SQS for task queuing, EC2 for scalable compute, and DynamoDB for result persistence.
-The system is designed for real-world production environments with observability, scalability, and fault tolerance.
+**WordFreq** is a cloud-native, event-driven system that automatically analyzes text files uploaded to S3, extracting and ranking the top 10 most frequent words in each file.
+Designed using scalable, distributed architecture patterns, the project leverages AWS services including EC2, SQS, S3, DynamoDB, and CloudWatch for monitoring and autoscaling.
+The platform enables real-time processing pipelines for educational, professional, or enterprise-grade workloads.

 ---